melasser22/newLms/README.md

-# Learning Management System (LMS)
+# Notification Management System (NE)

 This repository houses several components:

 - **shared-lib** – a collection of reusable Spring Boot starter modules and utilities.
-- **lms-setup** – a Spring Boot microservice for reference lookups and tenant/platform configuration.
+- **setup-service** – a Spring Boot microservice for reference lookups and tenant/platform configuration.
 - **tenant-persistence** – central JPA entities, repositories, and Flyway migrations for the tenant domain.

 ## Getting Started